 Determination of configuration of cis-trans Isomers

-- Chemical methods: rest on firm basis, now largely of historical interest.
+- Chemical methods: rest on a firm basis, now largely of historical interest.

 - Physical methods: simpler and easier to employ (mainly spectroscopic).

-In this post we will discuss about mainly the chemical method of Determination of configuration of cis-trans Isomers.
+In this post, we will discuss mainly the chemical method of Determination of configuration of cis-trans Isomers.